Unity-Technologies/Robotics-Nav2-SLAM-Example/readmes/unity_viz.md

     In the `Topic` field, enter `/scan`.

 - For messages with stamped headers, there is an option to customize the coordinate frame tracking per visualization.
 This is set via the `TF Tracking Settings`; click it to expand the options.

     To create each drawing as children of respective *frame_id* GameObjects, change the `Type` to `Track Latest`.
 The `TF Topic` should be left as the default `/tf`.

-    > Learn more about TF tracking options in the [TEMP link] [Usage Documentation](https://github.com/Unity-Technologies/ROS-TCP-Connector/blob/amanda/default-tutorial/com.unity.robotics.message-visualizations/Documentation~/README.md).

 - Enter Play mode.
 Open the HUD's `Topics` tab again, and click `3D` toggle for `/scan`.
 The laser scan message should now be drawing and updating!

     > Because the TF Tracking Type is set to Track Latest, in your scene Hierarchy, you can expand the `map` frame GameObject all the way down to find the `base_scan/Drawing/PointCloud` object.
+Learn more about TF tracking options in the [TEMP link] [Usage Documentation](https://github.com/Unity-Technologies/ROS-TCP-Connector/blob/amanda/default-tutorial/com.unity.robotics.message-visualizations/Documentation~/README.md).

 We can continue to customize this visualization during runtime.
 Return to `DefaultVisualizationSuite/sensor_msgs/LaserScan`.